Cookie04CZ/GlyphRepair/README.md

  # Saving repaired documents

 Unsuprisingly, this is done via Repair PDF button in the top left corner.
 Remember: you have to always map **all** glyphs in a font, otherwise the repair algorithm will skip it.
-That's why the repair menu displays list of pages again, with their mapping status indicated by colors.
+That's why the repair menu displays list of all pages again, with their mapping status indicated by colors:

 The big Repair button will be green only if all fonts are 100% mapped.
 If it's orange, it will repair only fonts that have all glyphs mapped.
 Repaired file will be saved to the same directory as source file; program will attach suffix _Repaired to their name.

  **TBD**